 {~?~ST: end blockquote}

-What comes later is prior because it is the form and being (ousia) that results from generation (genesis).
+What comes later is prior because it is the form and being (ousia) that results from generation.

 Beere argues that Aristotle opposes priority in genesis to priority in ousia in the phrase “things that are later in coming into being take precedence in form and in ousia (as a man does over a boy . . .)”
 (1050a4–5).
 This, he claims, means that the argument has moved beyond change to being.29 But the contrast Aristotle draws here is clearly between precedence in ousia and the Individual Sequence: in the Individual Sequence, as here, what is prior is the capability of a seed or a child.
 If Aristotle were referring to Genetic Priority, however, what is prior would be the active adult.
 In order to make the claim that he leaves genesis behind, then, Beere has to overlook the distinction Aristotle has just made between the Individual Sequence and Genetic Priority.30

 In my argument, this sentence continues the previous discussion of source-based priority.
-The idea that the mature being (ousia) is a source is already on the table, and the discovery of Genetic Priority put it there.31 In addition, this clause is the first in an argument seven lines long, the rest of which establishes that energeia is a source (archē) through an analysis of genesis.
+The idea that the mature being (ousia) is a source is already on the table, and the discovery of Genetic Priority put it there.31 In addition, this clause is the first in an argument seven lines long, the rest of which establishes that energeia is a source through an analysis of genesis.
 Not only is the active source of generation prior in the sense of coming before and giving rise to a particular being, but the source of generation is also prior within the development of the individual.

 Aristotle usually formulates this claim by saying that what comes later is prior since then it has its nature, as we saw in Aristotle’s disagreement with Empedocles (Met.
 V.4 1015a3–12; Pol.
 I.2 1252b34–36; PA I.1 640a19–26, 641b23–642a1, II.1 646a25–27; GA II.1 734a16–32, II.6, see chap.
 5).
 If Aristotle is indeed making the same argument here in Met.
 IX.8 as he does elsewhere, then the form at the end of a genetic process will be prior in being to earlier phases of genesis because it has come to be a nature, that is, a natural source of change and rest.